-Treatment varies depending on the type of mental disorder, but it almost always includes psychiatric counseling.
-Sometimes medications may also be prescribed.
-Therapy may not help right away.
-However, over time, it can help you develop more coping skills, stronger relationships, and a better sense of self.
+Mental health issues can be difficult to manage, but therapy can be a great way to help you cope with them.
+Treatment for mental health disorders varies depending on the type of disorder, but it almost always includes psychiatric counseling.
+In some cases, medications may also be prescribed.
+It may take some time for therapy to start helping, but over time it can help you develop better coping skills, stronger relationships, and a better sense of self.

-Some people seek psychotherapy because they have been depressed, anxious, or angry for a long time.
-Other people may need help for a chronic illness that interferes with their emotional or physical well-being.
-Others may have short-term problems and need help navigating.
-They may be going through a divorce, facing an empty nest, feeling overwhelmed by a new job, or suffering the death of a family member, for example.
+Some people seek psychotherapy because they have been dealing with depression, anxiety, or anger for a long time.
+Others may need help managing a chronic illness that affects their emotional or physical well-being.
+There are also those who have short-term problems and need help navigating through them.
+This could include going through a divorce, facing an empty nest, feeling overwhelmed by a new job, or dealing with the death of a family member.

 Psychologists work in many different settings such as schools, colleges and universities, hospitals, health systems and health management organizations, medical centers for veterans, community health and mental health clinics, businesses and industries, and rehabilitation and long-term care centers.
 If you have private health insurance or are enrolled in a health maintenance organization or other type of managed care plan, it may cover mental health services such as psychotherapy.
 Other options include community mental health centers, free clinics, faith-based organizations, and training programs at universities and medical centers.
 Mental health counseling can be beneficial for anyone who is dealing with stress in their life or relationship problems.
 According to the National Institute of Mental Health, more than a quarter of American adults experience depression, anxiety, or another mental disorder in any given year.